-Finally, after six months after she departed from her role as Parish Administrator, we were able to get together to present Anne with a token of our gratitude.
+Finally, six months after she departed from her role as Parish Administrator, we were able to get together to present Anne with a token of our gratitude.

 Obviously, it wasn’t the large gathering that would traditionally have been held but instead, Anne and Neville Taplin, Brian Brown and I met in the Parish Centre and did the presentation over Zoom.
 Brian spoke first about Anne’s long service in the role of Parish administrator.
 He acknowledged her immense contribution to the Parish and the wider community.
 He said there was no truth in the rumour that we delayed holding the event to give Anne an opportunity to change her mind!